 The Speaker ‘puts the question’ at the end of a debate.
 MPs shout “Aye” or “No” and the Speaker says “I think the Ayes (or Noes) have it”.
 If this judgement is challenged by further shouts of “No” (or “Aye”), the Speaker calls a division, saying “Clear the lobby”.

 The division bells ring and the annunciators display a green bell.

-- The doorkeepers lock the exit doors from the lobbies.
+The doorkeepers lock the exit doors to the lobbies.

-- Three clerks in each lobby record the names of those voting.
+MPs record their names by tapping their pass against one of the pass readers in the lobbies.
 The two tellers for each lobby record the number of those voting.